silaspe/maths/docs/rand.md

 .

-I might not work today (sad emoji)
+I might not work today :(

 ...
 Because there is a science something, what was it again?
 Physics festival!
 So I am sad to say that, today, I will break my at least $1$ edit to my website per day rule...
 Wait!
 This text that I am writing counts as something, so I'll add this to my website.
 Anyways, I need to leave, and everyone is waiting for me.